unb-libraries/docker-islandora-dev/README.md

 # Islandora docker dev stack
 A simple, extensible Islandora docker stack.
 Leverages the [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) my_init system. *This is not a production-ready stack*.

 The stack is pseudo-monolithic, is based on docker-compose with fedora/solr/gsearch located on the same instance.
-This stack will conflict with any machines that have already deployed `tonistiigi/dnsdock`.

 ## Requirements